dunky-star/Java-Angular-Capstone-Project/README.md

 # Spring Boot - Angular Capstone Project [Domain: Healthcare, Application: MediCare]

 MediCare is a Spring Boot application built using Maven - Java - Angular.
-Creating a dynamic and responsive Java e-healthcare web application for online ordering of medicines of different categories.
+Creating a dynamic and responsive Java e-healthcare web application for online ordering of medicines of different categories (check .PDF doc. for the requirement spec).

 # Working with MediCare in your IDE.